Straightforward embedded iPaaS pricing. Plans designed to fit any B2B software company, any integration scenario, at any

 How is Prismatic different from other integration platforms or workflow automation tools?

 Most integration platforms on the market help teams automate their own workflows by connecting the applications used within their own business.
-Prismatic was designed specifically for B2B software companies who need to build integrations and provide a first-class integration experience for their customers.
+Prismatic is an embedded integration platform designed specifically for B2B software companies who need to build integrations and provide a first-class integration experience for their customers.
 That leads to some key differences, including:

 - Prismatic integrations can be deployed to multiple customers, each with their own configuration and credentials